 \section{Abstract}

-This work presents a distributed method for multi-robot coordination based on nonlinear model predictive control (NMPC) and dual decomposition.
-Our approach allows the robots to coordinate in tight spaces (e.g., highway lanes, parking lots, warehouses, canals, etc.) by using a polytopic description of each robot's shape and formulating the collision avoidance as a dual optimization problem.
-Our method accommodates heterogeneous teams of robots (i.e., robots with different polytopic shapes and dynamic models can be part of the same team) and can be used to avoid collisions in $n$-dimensional spaces.
-Starting from a centralized implementation of the NMPC problem, we show how to exploit the problem structure to allow the robots to cooperate (while communicating their intentions to the neighbors) and compute collision-free paths in a distributed way in real time.
-By relying on a bi-level optimization scheme, our design decouples the optimization of the robot states and of the collision-avoidance variables to create real time coordination strategies.
-Finally, we apply our method for the autonomous navigation of a platoon of connected vehicles on a simulation setting.
+This work presents a distributed method for multi-vehicle coordination based on nonlinear model predictive control (NMPC) and dual decomposition.
+Our approach allows the vehicles to coordinate in tight spaces (e.g., busy highway lanes or parking lots) by using a polytopic description of each vehicle's shape and formulating collision avoidance as a dual optimization problem.
+Our method accommodates heterogeneous teams of vehicles (i.e., vehicles with different polytopic shapes and dynamic models can be part of the same team).
+Our method allows the vehicles to share their intentions in a distributed fashion without relying on a central coordinator and efficiently provides collision-free trajectories for the vehicles.
+In addition, our method decouples the individual-vehicles' trajectory optimization from their collision-avoidance objectives enhancing the scalability of the method and allowing one to exploit parallel hardware architectures.
+All these features are particularly important for vehicular applications, where the systems operate at high-frequency rates in dynamic environments.
+To validate our method, we apply it in a vehicular application, that is, the autonomous lane-merging of a team of connected vehicles to form a platoon.
 We compare our design with the centralized NMPC design to show the computational benefits of the proposed distributed algorithm.
-In addition, we demonstrate our method for coordination of a heterogeneous team of robots (with different polytopic shapes).